“Exquisite” happens when parts harmoniously relate to a greater whole

-Aside from the beauty of the reflections, this motorcycle urges me toward two lines of contemplation.
-The first is a deep appreciation for our capacity to extract elements from the ground and shape them into virtually unlimited forms.
+Aside from the beauty of the reflections, the image of this motorcycle urges me toward two lines of contemplation.
+The first is a deep appreciation for our capacity to extract elements from the earth and shape them into virtually unlimited forms.
 Size, shape and surface, even strength of materials and temperature tolerances are a few of the variables that designers and engineers can manipulate—which amazes me!
 My father, who made tools for the Ford Motor Company, often said that he could make anything from metal.
-When he heard that I was chipping fossils in creek beds with a hammer and screw driver, he surprised me with a professional looking pick and hammer he made from a single piece of steel.
+When he heard that I was chipping fossils in creek beds with a hammer and screw driver, he surprised me with a professional looking pick and hammer that he made from a single piece of steel.
 The handle was textured for gripping and the head had a needle point on one end and a flat prong on the other for prying.
-I still cherish it.
+It was beautiful and it worked.

 Having gained the ability to shape the earth into anything we can imagine was certainly a key step in humanity’s ongoing physical and intellectual transformation.
 By literally having “the whole world in our hands,” the forms we have made, and are continuing to create, are informing us about our values and choices.
 Do they sustain and build?
 Or otherwise?
 This particular form, the motorcycle, peaks my aesthetic nerve.
-I never owned one, but this image helps me appreciate how so much potential—power—can be contained in such a relatively small and beautiful vehicle.
+I never owned one, but this image helps me appreciate how so much potential power, visually and literally, can be contained in such a relatively small and beautiful vehicle.

 What is anything but spirit taking form?